konsumer/move2ello/README.md

 Here are things I will eventually implement:

-*  Unfortunately, facebook won't let an application get your friend-list, but I will look into working around it.
+*  Unfortunately, facebook won't let an application get your entire friend-list, just the friends that have used the app, but I will look into working around it.
 *  in the long-term: maybe multi-migrations! auth with whatever services you like (twitter, facebook, ello, etc) and share the mapping with whover you like (public, "just my twitter friends", "just my fb friends", etc)

 ## installing your own